 To find more camp options, search our resource database by typing "summer camp" in the search bar at the top of this page.

 Camp NOVA is a wonderful opportunity for children and young adults living with Epilepsy and other developmental disabilities.
-Camp NOVA, which provides an exciting an independent camping experience in an environment filled with fun experiences and memories that last a lifetime, is a one-week overnight camp for young people ages 12 and up.
+Camp NOVA is a one-week, overnight camp for young people ages 12 and up.
 Camp activities include acting, arts and crafts, boating, fishing, karate, swimming, and yoga.

 Camp Star is offered 4 weeks in August.
-This is a safe, structured environment for children and teens ages 3 to 21 years old with special needs and their siblings.
+This is a safe, structured environment for children and teens ages 5 to 21 years old with special needs and their siblings.
 Camp is designed to enhance personal and social development, language and communication skills, learning, motor and muscle coordination.
-For more information call 973.315.0000.
+They also offer a Little Tykes camp for ages 2.5 to 5 years old.
+For more information, call 973.315.0000.

-Camp Warren provides quality camping experiences and supports for individuals with intellectual and developmental disabilities and their families from the last week of June through the beginning of August.
+Camp Warren provides quality camping experiences and supports for individuals with intellectual and developmental disabilities and their families.
+Adult residential camps are available for two weeks during the summer and four weeks of day camp are provided for both adults and children.
 Camp Warren operates for all ages.
-For more information call 908.689.7525 (ext.
+For more information, call 908.689.7525 (ext.
 209).